kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # The endpoint for the request
     # MANDATORY
     endpoint = "/endpoint",

-    # The method is POST for this example
-    # MANDATORY
-    method = "POST",

     # The content type header of the request (e.g. application/json, text/plain, etc)
     # MANDATORY